 IMPLANTABLE LOOP RECORDERS

-When even longer term monitoring is required, a patient may undergo implantable loop recorder implantation.
-These recording devices are inserted just under the skin and have batteries that can last up to 3 years.
+When even longer term monitoring is required, a patient may receive an implantable loop recorder.
+These recording devices are inserted just under the skin and have batteries that can last up to three years.
+They have advanced from an external, wired monitor to a small, insertable device that is nearly invisible to the naked eye.
+Benefits include being small in size, minimally invasive, technologically advanced, MRI accessible and the ability to continually collect data which improves efficiency.

 MOBILE CARDIAC TELEMETRY MONITORING